restful-coders/Finance-Tracker/README.md

 # We established the database connnectivity by using the Node.js

 # Team Members
-Vaibhav Vasant Patil ( Captain )
+Vaibhav Vasant Patil ( Captain ),
-Sejal Subhash Pawar
+Sejal Subhash Pawar,
-Yash Vijay Panwal
+Yash Vijay Panwal,
 Dattaram Santosh Kolte